cfengine/core/HACKING.md

 * Spaces, not tabs.

+* Always use typedefs, no "struct X", or "enum Y" are allowed.
+Types defined with typedef should be in camelcase and no trailing "_t", "_f" etc.

 * Constify what can be.
 Don't use global variables.

 * Keep tidy header files and document using Doxygen (within reason).